 - Walls: C, s2 and d1

-The 'C' and 'Cfl' classifications above refer to the reaction to fire and 's' and 'd' refer to the classification of materials with regard to smoke and formation of flaming droplets and particles respectively.
+The 'C' and 'Cfl' classifications above refer to the reaction to fire and 's' and 'd' refer to the classification of materials concerning smoke and formation of flaming droplets and particles respectively.

-In the few cases where it is not possible to redesign the lift fully to BS EN81-20 there is the potential option to have the design approved as being in accordance with the Essential Health and Safety Requirements (EHSRs) of the Lift Regulations for those parts of the lift deviating from the standard, ensuring compliance through a Design Examination certificate from a Notified Body.
-As part of this process it is important to demonstrate that the original installation was intended to be completed by 31st August 2017.
+In the few cases where it is not possible to install the lift fully to EN81-20 there is the potential option to have the design approved under the Essential Health and Safety Requirements (EHSRs) of the Lift Regulations for those parts of the lift deviating from the standard, ensuring compliance through a Design Examination certificate from a Notified Body although as the latest standards have been around for a while, most lifts need to comply from the outset.

 5. What about existing lifts?

-The new standard only affects lifts installed after the 31st August 2017.
-However as these standards describe best practice, with the benefit of improved safety.
-It is likely that EN81-80, the refurbishment standard will be revised in line (as others within the EN81 series).
+The new standard affected lifts installed after the 31st of August 2017.
+However, these standards describe the best practice, with the benefit of improved safety.
 If you are considering a lift refurbishment or lift modernisation your local Stannah service branch will be able to advise on the latest technology and regulations to help update your lift.

-As a reputable lift service provider, Stannah can not only provide you with the help and support you need to allow to meet these standards in the quickest and easiest way possible.
-All our passenger lifts are fully compliant with the latest EN81-20 and EN81-50 lift standards and we are happy to give advice on the changes.
+As a reputable lift service provider, Stannah can not only provide you with the help and support you need to allow to meet these standards most quickly and easily possible.
+All our passenger lifts are fully compliant with the latest EN81-20 and EN81-50 lift standards and we are happy to advise on lift standards.